ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 If you want to change the bases you pick up, navigate to "C:\Users\ [username]\AppData\Roaming\ChaosRecipeEnhancer\Bases", and edit the .txt files accordingly.
 This way you can still use this tool when new bases are released or if you want to pick up bigger weapons too.
 At the moment identified items will get ignored.

+You have to restart the app after changing the files.

 The list of bases may include some old bases and too big weapons at the moment.
 If you have a recent list of all bases and small weapons, send me an E-Mail please.

 ##  F.A.Q.